Language-Specific Casing Rules

 Norwegian Casing

-Norwegian titles (Bokmål and Nynorsk) follow sentence case with capitalization of proper nouns.
+Norwegian (Bokmål and Nynorsk) titles follow sentence case, with capitalization of proper nouns.

 Correct examples